-Health minister Christian Dubé will be the one sharing the specifics on which services will be affected and in what capacity in the coming days.
-However, Legault did namecheck restaurants a couple times, at one point saying, “The people who made the effort to get their two doses need to be able to live a quasi-normal life, and have access to non-essential activities, like going to the restaurant.”
+Health minister Christian Dubé will share the specifics on which services will be affected and in what capacity in the coming days.
+However, Legault did namecheck restaurants a couple of times, at one point saying, “The people who made the effort to get their two doses need to be able to live a quasi-normal life, and have access to non-essential activities, like going to the restaurant.”

 When Dubé floated the prospect of vaccine passports last month, he said the step could be taken as early as September 1, should the province’s epidemiological situation worsen.
 Though a schedule for introducing the now-confirmed measure hasn’t been set, it seems the time may have come sooner than expected.

 Quebec reported 305 new COVID-19 cases today, surpassing the 300 mark for the first time since May 30, 2021.
-Legault said that he expects an uptick in coronavirus-related hospitalizations and deaths will follow as the province enters a delta- driven fourth wave, and stressed the importance of Quebecers getting vaccinated.
+Legault said that he expects an uptick in coronavirus-related hospitalizations and deaths as the province enters a delta-driven fourth wave and stressed the importance of Quebecers getting vaccinated.

 Those who’ve received two doses of the coronavirus vaccine will now be given “certain privileges,” Legault said.
 As of today, that accounts for 67 percent of the population eligible for vaccination.

-The implementation of a vaccine passport requirement for restaurants would help protect workers from coming into close contact with unmasked and unvaccinated diners at a time when the highly contagious delta variant poses an escalating threat to their safety on a daily basis.
+Implementing a vaccine passport requirement for restaurants would help protect workers from coming into close contact with unmasked and unvaccinated diners when the highly contagious delta variant poses an escalating threat to their safety on a daily basis.
 It would also shift the burden off of restaurants, like Old Montreal’s Chez Éric & Fils, who’ve mulled taking the step themselves in the absence of government intervention.
 A mandate requiring proof of vaccination could also prevent another sweeping shutdown — roughly just two months after indoor dining was permitted to resume in Montreal.